curbengh/hexo-yam/README.md

 - **include** - Include files.
 Support [wildcard](http://www.globtester.com/) pattern(s) in a string or array.
   - Support one-liner, `include: ['*.html','*.css','*.js']`.
   - Must include asterisk and single quotes. `.html` is invalid. `'*.html'` is valid.
+- **ensureCompressed** - Ensure the compressed file is smaller than the original, otherwise do not output.
+Defaults to `true`.
 - **globOptions** - See [globbing](#globbing) section.
 - **level** - Compression level; lower value may results in faster compression but slightly larger (compressed) file.
 Range `1-9`.
 Defaults to `9`, or the value of [`zlib.constants.Z_BEST_COMPRESSION`](https://nodejs.org/docs/latest-v12.x/api/zlib.html#zlib_zlib_constants)